Frequently Asked Questions (FAQs)

 Q: When and how will I receive my schedule?

-A: On the afternoon of Friday, September 9, all Rally Hill Day registrants will receive an email from Gilner@soapboxconsulting.com and a link to your own personal code to access your DRAFT schedule via the Soapbox mobile tool.
-Your schedule will include all the information about your meetings, including whom you are meeting with, other members of your group, and how to join the meeting.
+A: A week prior to your meetings, all Rally Hill Day registrants will receive an email from Gilner@soapboxconsulting.com and a link to your own personal code to access your DRAFT schedule via the Soapbox mobile tool.
+Your schedule will include all the information about your meetings, including whom you are meeting with, other members of your group, and talking points.
 Please note that your schedule can – and likely will – change right up until the actual meeting time.
-All changes will be accessible via the link that you will receive in the Sept.
-9 email.
+All changes will be accessible via the link that you will receive in that email.

 Q: What if I have a problem with my schedule?